getpopper/popper/docs/sections/guides.md

 This section shows examples for code that:
 - fits a model to data
 - generates model evaluation plots
-- uses the model to make predictions on a hold-out dataset.
+- uses the model to make predictions on a hold-out dataset

 A first file, `src/models.py` defines the model this workflow uses: